tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/操作指南/网络与安全/访问管理/可授权的资源类型_intl_en.md

 The table below lists the Redis API operations which currently support resource-level permission control as well as the resources supported by each operation.
 When specifying a resource path, you can use the "*" wildcard in the path.

->Any TencentDB API operation not listed in the table does not support resource-level permission.
+>?Any TencentDB API operation not listed in the table does not support resource-level permission.
 For such an operation, you can still authorize a user to perform it, but you must specify `*` as the resource element in the policy statement.

 <span id="xiangguan"></span>
-#### Redis Instance
+### Instance

 | API Operation | Resource Path |
 | ---------------------------------------- | ------------------------------------------------------------ |